xanathar/grimwidgets/README.md

 ### Dialog box with extra widgets

+TODO

 ![](https://raw.github.com/xanathar/grimwidgets/master/doc/dialog-widgets.png)

+### Generic book
+Grimwidgets provides a convenient way to define a generic purpose book.
+It may be used as a diary, spellbook, questlog, bestiary, or anything else used to keep information.

+First step is to create a book:

+    book gw_book.create(id)

+This call will create and return a book object that will use specified id.
+Make sure that your id is unique.
+The next step is to specify book text color.
+The rest of this section assumes that there is an object called book that is an instance of the book created with gw_book.create().

+    book.textColor = { red, green, blue, alpha }

+This specifies color of the text. red, green, blue and alpha all take values from 0 to 255.
+Alpha 0 means totally transparent and 255 means totally opaque.
+This applies to all following additions.

+The next step is to define first page header:

+    book:addPageHeader(pageNumber, headerText)

+After that a text can be added:

+    book:addPageText(pageNumber, text)

+You can also add images to the book:

+    book:addPageImage(pageNumber, pathToImage, width, height)

+It is possible to define columns on a page.
+Just add regular text with a addPageText call, and then adjust its width:

+    local column1 = book:addPageText(1,"Want multiple columns?")
+    column1.width = 100
+    col1:calculateHeight()
+    local column2 = book:addPageText(1,"Here you go")
+    column2:setRelativePosition('after_previous')
+    column2.width = 200

+After the book is created and contains all required content, you should use it as any other gwElement.
+See section below caled "How to use gwElement?".

+#### Example

 ## Low Level (Flexible) Interface
 The most common reason to use grimwidgets is to display message popups.